ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 Update `client.py`:

-* Set the `kg_ws_url` variable to the notebook_gateway_websocket value in your cluster service keys.
+- Set the `kg_ws_url` variable to the notebook_gateway_websocket value in your cluster service keys.
-* See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials) to get your user credentials.
+- See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials){: external} to get your user credentials.

-    * Set the `auth_username` variable to the user name value you retrieved.
+  - Set the `auth_username` variable to the user name value you retrieved.
-    * Set the `auth_password` variable to the password value.
+  - Set the `auth_password` variable to the password value.

 Install pip.
 If you don't have it, install the Python Tornado package using this command:

 ```
 yum install –y python-pip; pip install tornado.
 ```